 San Antonians have plenty of nature to escape to, including an 82-mile greenway system that provides good hiking and biking (and will eventually expand to 130 miles).
 Just 30 miles from downtown are the Natural Bridge Caverns, next door to the Bracken Cave Preserve, home to some 15 million Mexican free-tailed bats, the world’s largest known colony.

-While college enrollment nationwide dropped 2.5% year over year by fall 2020, the University of Texas San Antonio grew for the fifth consecutive year as of spring 2021, by an impressive 5% over last spring, to nearly 32,000.
+While college enrollment nationwide dropped during the pandemic, the University of Texas San Antonio has hit milestones, including enrolling its largest-ever class in fall 2021.
 And there are 13 other colleges in the city, including an outpost of Texas A&M University, whose young students balance out all the military retirees.

 It’s only fair, one supposes, but, as a writer for the San Antonio Report joked, it will hardly keep San Antonio lame.